 Truly optimal process design

-PSE's design optimisation service applies model-based engineering approaches to determine optimal designs for process plants or key process equipment.
+PSE's design optimization service applies model-based engineering approaches to determine optimal designs for process plants or key process equipment.

-High-fidelity models – steady-state and/or dynamic – are used to simulate and optimise many aspects of equipment or process design or operation rapidly and accurately, enabling better, faster and safer decisions.
+High-fidelity models – steady-state and/or dynamic – are used to simulate and optimize many aspects of equipment or process design or operation rapidly and accurately, enabling better, faster and safer decisions.

 PSE's advanced process modelling technology and well-established methodologies provide us with a unique advantage.

 Model-based design can be applied at a unit or process level, and at the front-end-engineering design (FEED) or detailed design stage.
 Typical examples are:

 - optimal reactor design.
 High-fidelity predictive models of physics and chemistry are used – coupled with CFD models where required – for detailed design of complex reactors, including internal geometry.
 Catalyst shape, size and loading can also be optimized if required.

 - optimal design of distillation column configuration.
 Mixed integer optimization techniques are used to determine simultaneously optimal feed tray location, number of trays and heat integration as well as optimal values of 'continuous' design variables such as column diameter or operating conditions.

 - optimal design of separation sections.
 Similar techniques are used to determine the configuration of entire separation sections for optimal CAPEX and OPEX.
 This can result in consolidation or elimination of columns.